Text-friendly mental health helpline 1737 is responding to a growing needby Nicky Pellegrino

 “It makes it easier to take that first step, not just because of the anonymity but also the fact that we’re talking in a language and space people are communicating in.”

 Slater is aware this will continue to evolve, and quickly.
 The organisation is looking at ways to connect via Facebook and Instagram and is exploring other services such as WeChat, which is popular among Asian communities.
 “We want to make sure we’re promoting the service in places where New Zealanders are,” he says.

 The most powerful message Slater has learnt in the year since 1737 was launched is just how much it is needed.

 “There are so many new things in society – peer pressures, social media, ways of communication – and massive levels of stress that our young people are living with every day.”

-This article was first published in the July 21, 2018 issue of the New Zealand Listener.
+This is an updated version of an article first published in the July 21, 2018 issue of the New Zealand Listener.

 It doesn’t say much, but there is something hypnotic in Dustin Feneley’s crowdfunded debut feature Stray.Read more

 A National Party insider has told RNZ that Simon Bridges amended his personal electoral donation return to remove two donations totalling $24,000.Read more

 The MP is denying he was responsible.Read more

 In a reality-television landscape riven with cruelty, the popular Bake Off competition is actually nice to people.Read more